Information for vets

 Where methocarbamol is not available, or where it is suspected that the animal has seizures as well as muscle tremors, a constant rate infusion of propofol (0.1–0.4 mg/kg/min) may be used.
 The duration of propofol infusion in cats should ideally be limited to approximately 12 h due to its ability to induce red cell oxidative injury in this species.
 Phenobarbital is another drug that may be used; however, it should be noted that, even when given intravenously, its onset of action is in the order of 20–30 mins, making it less useful for control in the patient with acute seizures.
 Pentobarbitone may be used but its current lack of availability in a sterile form is a limitation.
 Whatever drug is chosen, it is not usually necessary to eliminate all muscle activity and an appropriate balance between an improvement in clinical signs and potential side effects of the sedative drug must be sought.

 In the face of hypersalivation, the use of atropine is often considered but is not recommended as it may produce further CNS stimulation.
 A potential positive benefit of atropine administration is helping to distinguish between suspected pyrethroid and carbamate intoxication.
-(Low doses of atropine should not alleviate any signs in the carbamate-intoxicated patient.)
+Low doses of atropine should alleviate signs in the carbamate-intoxicated patient but generally not in the permethrin-intoxicated patient.

 For mildly affected cases the prognosis is good and there are unlikely to be any long term effects.
 For more severely affected cases, survival rates can also be good but only if patients receive early aggressive management and continuous supportive care; unfortunately, some will be euthanased or die due to the severity of their signs.
 If prolonged seizure activity cannot be suppressed, irreversible brain damage can occur, but with successful treatment, long term clinical signs seem to be absent .